ronBP95/bforb-p3/README.md

 The planning materials used to build this app.
 * High-level user stories.

 As a user I want to choose between a host account or guest account.
 As a user I want to be able to log in to the app.
 I want to be able to peruse photos of places to stay.
 I want to see information about the hosts of the places.

-Users have two options for accounts: Host or Guest
-Host:
+# Hosts:
 * As a host I will need to load profile, description and photos of my place and of myself
 * As a host I will need to set times that I am unavailable/available
 * I will have reviews from hosts or guests: both will display on the same page
 * I will want to review the guests as they send a request:
     * safety information (light background check)
     * reviews from other hosts
     * desire to share food/talents/breakfasts
     * expectations fo the host
 * I will want a place where I can state directly my expectation of guests as far as
     * compensation
     * quiet hours
     * times to return to the house
 * I will want to escalate guests behavior to support team

-Guests:
+# Guests:
 * I will want to load profile:
     * description and photo of myself
     * description of my travel, why I travel, etc.
     * description of what I have to share (food/talent/breakfast)
     * light bckground check
 * I will have reviews from hosts or guests: both will display on the same page
 * I will want to search host profiles and see:
     * sleeping space
     * host expectation
     * host picture (profile, sleeping space)
 * I want the opportunity within the app to find interesting restauarants and things to do in the city I'm visiting.
 * I will want to escalate hosts behavior to support team.

 Stretch goals:
     * User created events